ewilded/psychoPATH/README.md

 For the first payload, we change the type from "Simple list" to "Extension generated".
 We choose the "Payload marker" extension generator:
 ![Demo Screenshot](screenshots/payload_two_setting.png?raw=true "Usage example")

-We hit "Start attack" button and watch the results.
+We hit the "Start attack" button and watch the results.
 ![Demo Screenshot](screenshots/results_0.png?raw=true "Usage example")

 It might be handy to sort the responses by the status code/any other property of the server's response: